Bahrenfeld station: Location and construction

 Today it is a double-track S-Bahn station with a central platform in the embankment.
 It is located parallel to Hegarstraße, to which there is also an exit - as is the case with Friedensallee (formerly Pfitznerstraße here).
 The former Baf dispatcher interlocking at the eastern end of the platform was built in 1924.
 With the dismantling of the freight tracks in the 1980s and 1990s, it became superfluous.
 In addition, switches and light signals of the S-Bahn have been set by the signal box As (Altona S-Bahn) at Altona station since April 1979.

 To the north of the S-Bahn tracks there was a pull-out track that ended in front of the station building.
 There was also a goods shed on the north side (still partly open-air area on Gasstrasse today).
 The German-American Petroleum Society / Esso, Böttcher and Genser and Conz companies were connected via the tracks there.
 On the site of the former Esso tank farm at the Bahrenfelder Steindamm / corner of Gasstrasse, Euler-Hermes-Kreditversicherung has built its new building by 2020.
 There was also a siding to the municipal gas works, today the Otto von Bahrenpark, which is used for trade and events ("gas works"), is located here.
 The empty bridge over Gasstrasse can still be seen today.
 The Ottensener industrial railway was connected via the Borselstraße II station further to the east.
 In its place is now a playground, the Ottensen station has been built since 2019 on the route of the Altona-Blankeneser railway.
 The freight track to Langenfelde also still exists today.
 Another track led from the Borselstrasse II station further east, roughly at street level, over the Bahrenfelder Steindamm to a small station there on the Kohlentwiete.
 Further tracks of the industrial railway also ran from the former Borselstraße II station far north to Langenfelde, some remains of the track can still be seen.
 The remaining open-air area is reserved by the railway for possible additional parking facilities for S-Bahn extensions (S4 / S32).

 Station layout

 The station is elevated with an island platform and 2 tracks.

 Station services

 Trains

-The rapid transit trains of the line S1 and the line S11 of the Hamburg S-Bahn calls the station.
+The rapid transit trains of the line S1 of the Hamburg S-Bahn calls the station.